 Beyond the Marketing Minute: WCAG 2.1 Compliance Tips for Designers

-On June 5, 2018 the World Wide Web Consortium (W3C) published WCAG 2.1, the newest version of guidelines for how web designers and UX professionals should make websites and all digital technology accessible to people with disabilities.
-Back in January, we wrote about the impending arrival of 2.1 and how complying with digital accessibility guidelines positively affects your business.
+On June 5, 2018, the World Wide Web Consortium (W3C) published WCAG 2.1, the newest version of Web Content Accessibility Guidelines for how web designers and UX professionals should make websites and all digital technology accessible to people with disabilities.
+Now, we dive into how to comply with the guidelines on your website.